 Born and raised in Pittsburgh, PA, Ross graduated from the University of Pittsburgh in 2014 with a BA in Urban Studies and Sociology.
 He was drawn to Baltimore after graduation because the lynchpin of his work in school was analyzing and understanding post-industrial cities.
 His experience as an AmeriCorps VISTA volunteer at the Neighborhood Design Center served as his introduction to the city of Baltimore.

 During his AmeriCorps year, Ross quickly fell in love with Baltimore and was eager to stay after the program’s completion.
-He currently shares a rowhome with roommates in Charles Village and he enjoys the neighborhood’s proximity to numerous live music venues.
+Ross recently purchased a home in Waverly.